openshift/infrastructure-provider-onboarding-guide/docs/platform-external/index.md

 (Kubelet and Kube Controller Manager) to signalize the use of external cloud providers, allowing partners to extend providers' components like Cloud Controller Manager to the OpenShift platform.

+!!! warn ""
+    The `--cloud-provider` flag is set to `external` by default in 4.14.
+    Starting in 4.15, the value of `--cloud-provider` flag is unset/empty by default, and set to `external` when the field `.status.platformStatus.external.cloudControllerManager.state` of `Infrastructure` custom resource object has the value of `External`

 To learn more about the feature, we encourage you to read the OpenShift Enhancement Proposal ["Introduce new platform type `External` in the OpenShift specific Infrastructure resource"](https://github.com/openshift/enhancements/blob/master/enhancements/cloud-integration/infrastructure-external-platform-type.md).